cognitedata/neat/docs/workflows.md

 To set up and configure your first NEAT workflow , follow these steps:

 1. Create new workflow package or download existing workflow package from CDF or from GitHub workflow repository(not available yet)
-2. Configure the parameters in the manifest file to match your system requirements
+2. Configure Steps in the manifest file or via UI to match your system requirements.
-3. Execute the workflow using the command line or a GUI tool or via http trigger or time schedule trigger
+3. Execute the workflow using the command line , UI , via http trigger or time schedule trigger.
-4. Monitor the progress of the workflow and any errors that may occur
+4. Monitor the progress of the workflow execution via UI or API.

 ### Packaging and automatic resource loading